 ROOTS shares its resources of staff and, where appropriate, its network of artists, educators, cultural workers, administrators, activists, facilitators, and trainers to support building equitable, reciprocal partnerships with key individuals and organizations in local communities.
 We emphasize reciprocity as an essential ingredient to effective partnerships.

 Alternate ROOTS is committed to partnering in a variety of ways:

 - A Community Visit to begin the process of partnership development.

-- Technical assistance includes but is not limited to press, promotion, marketing, fundraising, logistics, administration, and fiscal sponsorship.
+- Technical assistance can include but is not limited to support in the areas of: press, promotion, marketing, fundraising, logistics, administration, and fiscal sponsorship.
 Technical assistance is tailored to the needs of each individual project and partner.

-- Travel, lodging and accommodations for the applicant and one other member or community partner to attend one Regional ROOTS Gathering during the partnership period and the 2016 ROOTS Week: Annual Meeting and Artists’ Retreat.
-Resource mapping of project at ROOTS Week with 100 cultural workers and artists in the field.
-(Participation at ROOTS Week is mandatory.
-Regional ROOTS Gathering to be agreed upon during partnership.)
+- Travel, lodging, and accommodations for the applicant and one other member or community partner to attend one ROOTS Weekend during the partnership period as well as the 2017 ROOTS Week: Annual Meeting and Artists’ Retreat.*

 Successful projects will address one or more of the following objectives:

 - Examining the intersections of race, ethnicity, culture, class, gender, immigration, access, disability, and location

 - Upholding the values of individual and community transformation